jackorden/Examensarbete/README.md

 mv [old_image_name] [image_name].qcow2"
 ```

-Next, the image is resized before using it in Proxmox - this template size will be 32GB:
+Next, the image is resized before using it in Proxmox:

 ```bash
 qemu-img resize [image_name] [size]
 ```

+The template size in this environment is 32GB.

 Before the disk is imported to the storage "local-lvm", the "qemu-guest-agent" is installed directly on the image, which is a daemon that exchanges information between the host and guest:

 ```bash